Kalan-Lab/codoff/README.md

 > [!NOTE]
 > As of v1.2.3, this uses sequential contiguous-window sampling, which provides a more biologically realistic null model by comparing against randomly positioned genomic regions of the same size.

-### Example 2: Providing a genome-wide FASTA file and coordinates of a focal region
+### Second Command: Providing a genome-wide FASTA file and coordinates of a focal region

 (WORKS ONLY FOR BACTERIA) Full genome is provided as a FASTA or GenBank file.
 If CDS features are missing, gene calling is performed using [pyrodigal](https://github.com/althonos/pyrodigal).
 Afterwards, the focal region is determined through user speciefied coordinates.